Aman12x/Aman12x/README.md

 📚 I’m also studying advanced Agentic system design and production grade LLM optimization

-💬 Talk to me about Data/ML and rapid development in the field of AI
+💬 Talk to me about Data/ML and rapid developments in the field of AI

 📫 Reach me at: singhaman0524@gmail.com